 The fuel and tolls are the major expense when you are on a road trip.

 We spent Rs.
 23,000 in diesel and Rs.
 3000 in paying tolls.
-The national highway in Gujarat and Maharashtra had a toll booth for every every 30 to 40 kilometers.
-We were paying more than 1 rupee per kilometer.
+The national highway in Gujarat and Maharashtra had a toll booth for every every 30 to 40 Kms.
+We were paying more than 1 rupee per Km in tolls.

 And so, we started to avoid the national highways wherever possible.

 Whatever we saved from the tolls, we might have spent on extra fuel by taking long routes.
-But that was the purpose of our travel.
-To explore and to enjoy.
+But we loved driving on the state highways.

 #3.
 Expenses on hotels and accommodation